BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_1_art.md

-    several different ways to characterize visibility, and what they ultimately decided on was to use a thresholded dot product to describe a "cone" within which the hotspot would be visible: if the dot product between the direction from the hotspot to the camera and the camera's X axis was below a certain threshold, the hotspot would be considered invisible.
+    several different ways to characterize visibility, and what they ultimately decided on was to use a thresholded dot product to describe a "cone" within which the hotspot would be visible: if the dot product between the direction from the hotspot to the camera and the null's X axis was below a certain threshold, the hotspot would be considered invisible.
 Once again, Carlos added a named empty transform parented to the hotspot itself and used the local X position of that transform